Folate: United States

 In 1996, the United States Food and Drug Administration (FDA) published regulations requiring the addition of folic acid to enriched breads, cereals, flours, corn meals, pastas, rice, and other grain products.
 This ruling took effect on 1 January 1998, and was specifically targeted to reduce the risk of neural tube birth defects in newborns.
 There were concerns expressed that the amount of folate added was insufficient.

-The fortification program was expected to raise a person's folic acid intake level by 70–130 µg/day; however, an increase of almost double that amount was actually observed.
+The fortification program was expected to raise a person's folic acid intake level by 70–130 μg/day; however, an increase of almost double that amount was actually observed.
 This could be from the fact that many foods are fortified by 160–175% over the required amount.
-Much of the elder population take supplements that add 400 µg to their daily folic acid intake.
+Much of the elder population take supplements that add 400 μg to their daily folic acid intake.
 This is a concern because 70–80% of the population have detectable levels of unmetabolized folic acid in their blood, a consequence of folic acid supplementation and fortification.
-However, at blood concentrations achieved via food fortification, folic acid has no known cofactor function that would increase the likelihood of a causal role for free FA in disease development.
+However, at blood concentrations achieved via food fortification, folic acid has no known cofactor function that would increase the likelihood of a causal role for free folic acid in disease development.

 The U.S. National Center for Health Statistics conducts the biannual National Health and Nutrition Examination Survey (NHANES) to assess the health and nutritional status of adults and children in the United States.
 Some results are reported as What We Eat In America.
 The 2013–2014 survey reported that for adults ages 20 years and older, men consumed an average of 249 μg/day folate from food plus 207 μg/day of folic acid from consumption of fortified foods, for a combined total of 601 μg/day of dietary folate equivalents (DFEs because each microgram of folic acid counts as 1.7 μg of food folate).
 For women, the values are 199, 153 and 459 μg/day, respectively.
 This means that fortification led to a bigger increase in folic acid intake than first projected, and that more than half the adults are consuming more than the RDA of 400 μg (as DFEs).
 Even so, fewer than half of pregnant women are exceeding the pregnancy RDA of 600 μg/day.

 Before folic acid fortification, about 4,100 pregnancies were affected by a neural tube defect each year in the United States.
 The Centers for Disease Control and Prevention reported in 2015 that since the addition of folic acid in grain-based foods as mandated by the FDA, the rate of neural tube defects dropped by 35%.
 This translates to an annual saving in total direct costs of approximately $508 million for the NTD-affected births that were prevented.

-In 2020, it was the 67th most commonly prescribed medication in the United States, with more than 10million prescriptions.